davidjguru/davidjguru.github.io/_posts/2020-01-29-Drupal-fast-tips-the-magic-of-attached.md

 But now in Drupal 8 and onwards, all is centralized in the #attached property.
 Well, no. It's really based on two concepts that centralize everything in a shared way:

 1. The definition of "library".
 2. The use of the property \#attached.

-First, you have to know what's the format for libraries for your modules.
+**First**, you have to know what's the format for libraries for your modules.
+[Here you can see a set of examples defining libraries for custom modules](https://gitlab.com/snippets/1929232)

 Second, you have to know the property.
-Using this property, you'll be able to add some stuff, describe in the sub-properties of #attached, like:
+Using this property, you'll be able to add some stuff, describe in the sub-properties of #attached.
+Using these sub-properties, you'll can inform to the Render System of Drupal about the resources that you wanna use.
+We're talking about some concepts like:

 * Library -> $render_array[‘#attached’][‘library’]
 * drupalSettings (from PHP to JavaScript) -> $render_array[‘#attached’][‘drupalSettings’]